umd-lib/alephrx/vm/README.md

     # Enter password info...
     # Repeat for the remaining users

-Add a line to your workstation's */etc/hosts* file to map the VM's IP address to the name *alephrx.local*.
-For example:
+Add a line to your workstation's */etc/hosts* file to map the VM's private IP address to the name *alephrx.local*.
+For example, if you are using the default
+address:

     192.168.33.10  alephrx.local